The putter is golf’s great equalizer.

 The Stix Compete line of putters represents a solid upgrade over their standard putters, and feel and performance on par with more expensive putters from big name brands.

-Best Overall Blade Putter: Titleist Scotty Cameron Super Select Newport 2
+Best Overall Blade Putter: Titleist Scotty Cameron Studio Style Newport 2

 Most hardcore golfers would agree that Scotty Cameron putters are the top of the line.
 When you flip on the TV, you’ll find a lot of tour players who either play a Scotty Cameron or who would if they didn’t have a deal with a different manufacturer.

 Each one of these putters is like a work of art, meticulously crafted from the finest materials.
-Scotty Cameron himself is still in charge of designing each model, and with the Super Select series, he’s gathered feedback from the world’s best players to improve upon his 2020 Special Select line.
+Scotty Cameron himself is still in charge of designing each model, and his Newport 2 line has been one of the most classic and tour trusted.

-Honorable Mention Best Overall Blade Putter: Bettinardi BB28
+Honorable Mention Best Overall Blade Putter: Bettinardi BB1

 One component of Bettinardi putters that is regularly raved about is the soft feel and distinctive feedback you get in your hands after a putt.
 Bettinardi credits their “Perpetual Flymill Face Milling” technology which they say produces the kind of feedback tour-level players demand and also creates a more consistent roll.